PYBrulin/UAV-Tello-Simulator/README.md

 - (MacOS) `macOS\Tello_Simulator.app\Contents\Resources\Data\StreamingAssets`
 - (Linux) `Linux\Tello_Simulator_Data\StreamingAssets`

-The root object `LevelData` contains all the components necessary to define a scene:
+The level definition files are built using a set of components.
+The root object `LevelData` contains all the components needed to define a scene:

-- Its `name` needed to record the best track time.
+- Its `name` needed to record the best track time;
 - The `respawnPoint` position where the vehicle should respawn (at the beginning of the scene or when the simulation has restarted);
 - The `startLine` of the race track;
 - The `finishLine` of the race track;
-- The `gate array` distributed in the scene.
-A `door` is defined by its type, its sequence index and its position in the scene;
+- The `gates` array which contains several `gate` distributed in the scene.
+A `gate` is defined by its `type`, its sequence `index` and its `position` in the scene;

 Here is an example of a level definition to build a level: